jsosnicki647/TriviaGame/README.md

 Technologies: JavaScript, JQuery, Bootstrap

 Answer the Bob's Burgers trivia questions in less than 30 seconds.
-Score card is presented after all 10 questions or answered or when time runs out.
+Score card is presented after all 10 questions are answered or when time runs out.